cjdoris/Cliff.jl/README.md

 - `args["name", T]` uses `Base.parse(T, value)` for any type `T` with a parsing method, such as `Int`, `Float64`, or `UInt`.
 - `args["name", Vector{T}]` (or the shorthand `args["name", T, +]`) converts each provided value for repeatable arguments or flags.

 This allows you to keep your parser definitions declarative while still retrieving strongly typed values at the call site.
+The returned `Parsed` object also exposes `success`, `complete`, `stopped`, `stop_argument`, and an optional `error::ParseError` for full diagnostics.

-## Argument Validation
+### Argument validation and repetition

 Cliff can validate incoming values without custom code: